Skip to content

 In 1995 it was designated a national data centre by the Joint Information Systems Committee (Jisc) following an open competition, and subsequently named 'EDINA'.

 EDINA was launched on 25th January 1996.
 The world also observes another anniversary on this date: the birth of the great Scottish poet Robert Burns.
-The University’s Library Collection has given permission for us to provide you with scanned copy of the manuscript of Burns's ‘Address to Edinburgh’, which begins ‘Edina!
+The University’s Library Collection has given permission for us to provide you with scanned copy of the manuscript of his poem ‘Address to Edinburgh’, which begins ‘Edina!
 Scotia’s darling seat!’